Ivana505/art-of-chocolate/README.md

 # Business Model

+Intention behind creating Art Of Chocolate website is incresing amount of diversity in chocolate tastes.
 Art Of Chocolate is a B2C business supporting the end consumer.
 The site gives User option to interact with central dataset, choose and purchase products and process payment with Stripe.
 Users can sign-up to Art Of Chocolate Newsletter.
 Full CRUD functionality is available to the user.

 # User Experience